mzckawa/learning_cyber_pwn/journeynotes.md

 2) If you only write the name of a path and enters it on the terminal and some files don't show up, it meand that these files were not executable.

 Also, a really great tip from the plataform regarded the use of ! and ^.
 They clarified that the position of ! relative to the brackets (exclusive globbing) matters, which doesn't happen with ^ - however, older shells might not recognize the latter.

+Lastly, I initiated the Processes and Jobs module and did its first challenge, Listing Processes.
+That was my first contact with the topic.
+It was really beautiful to see the processes list.
+That's some exciting journey!